DataSQRL/datasqrl.github.io/docs/getting-started/intro/sqrl.md

 A nested table has a parent table and all rows in a nested table are associated with a single parent row in the parent table.

-In the nut shop tutorial the `Orders` table has a nested `Orders.entries` table that contains the entry records for each order.
+In the nut shop tutorial the `Orders` table has a nested `Orders.items` table that contains the item records for each order.
 When referring to a nested table, we have to use the fully qualified name of the table which includes the parent.
-`SELECT * FROM Orders.entries` is valid but `SELECT * FROM entries` is not because there is no table with that name in the global namespace of the SQRL script.
+`SELECT * FROM Orders.items` is valid but `SELECT * FROM items` is not because there is no table with that name in the global namespace of the SQRL script.

 SQRL automatically adds a relationship field with the name of the nested table to the parent table which relates all child records to the parent record.
-The `entries` relationship on the `Orders` table can be used to query the entry records for a particular order, e.g.
+The `items` relationship on the `Orders` table can be used to query the item records for a particular order, e.g.
-`SELECT SUM(entries.discount) AS order_discount FROM Orders`. \
+`SELECT SUM(items.discount) AS order_discount FROM Orders`. \
 Likewise, SQRL adds a `parent` relationship on the child table which relates rows to their parent rows in the parent table.
 This relationship can be used to refer to parent row attributes, e.g.
-`SELECT productid, parent.date FROM Orders.entries`
+`SELECT productid, parent.date FROM Orders.items`

 ### Defining Nested Tables